monitoring-MDPs/premise/README.md

 ## Source code

+- `monitoring.py` contains a lightweight wrapper along the lines in [1, Fig. 5]:
+most of the ~200 lines of code are for logging statistics.
+- `demo.py` contains a command line interface to monitoring.py
 - `experiments.py` calls the `monitor` function in `demo.py` and writes data to a `stats` folder.
 The source code clarifies the precise arguments and benchmarks we use.
-- `demo.py` contains a lightweight wrapper along the lines in [1, Fig. 5]:
-most of the ~200 lines of code are for logging statistics.
 - `generate_tables.py` generates the Tables as in [1], based on the stats in `stats`

-## Reference statistics

-We have collected reference statistics that we used in the paper in `paper-stats`